Samuel-Bonghanoy/3105-midterms/README.md

 ## Env Variables

-Both the JWT_SECRET and PORT env variabled can be configured in the `config/env.ts` file.
+Both the JWT_SECRET and PORT env variables can be configured in the `config/env.ts` file.

 ```ts
 // config/env.ts